 To get the cloth you want, the secret is in the sett.
-To guesstimate sett, the spacing of the yarn in the rigid-heddle reed, conventional wisdom has the weaver wrapping yarn around a ruler for an inch, allowing the yarns to sit next to each other, not invade each other’s space, and be in a semi-relaxed state.
-Then you count the yarn wraps, divide that number in half, and use this result to guesstimate the yarn’s balanced plain weave sett.
+Sett is the spacing of the yarn in the rigid-heddle reed.
+To guesstimate a balanced sett, where you have the same number of warp ends as you will weft picks, conventional wisdom has the weaver wrapping yarn around a ruler for an inch, allowing the yarns to sit next to each other, not invade each other’s space, and be in a semi-relaxed state.
+Then you count the yarn wraps, divide that n2umber in half, and use this result to guesstimate the yarn’s balanced plain weave sett.
 From here, you decide which rigid-heddle size available to you, will get you the the results you want.

 For example, say your wraps per inch (w.p.i) is 18, then your balanced plain weave sett guesstimate is 9.
 The most common setts to choose from are 8, 10, and 12 and their metric equivalents.
 You have a choice to go down to an 8 or up to a 10 to get in the ballpark of a balanced plain weave.
 When in doubt I tend to round up.